 We have two types of composting toilets on the quinta: dry toilets and vermicomposting flush toilets.

 We have built composting toilets according to the system popularised by Joe Jenkins, author of The Humanure Handbook (now in its 3rd edition and purchasable for download online).
-I like this system the most of all the dry toilets I’ve looked at so far because it doesn’t require the construction of a separate building (or allocating sufficient space) to accommodate a twin-chamber toilet and its composting bins below.
+I like this system the most of all the dry toilets I’ve looked at because it doesn’t require the construction of a separate building (or allocating sufficient space) to accommodate a twin-chamber toilet and its composting bins below.
 There is no requirement to separate urine from faeces, and the composting system is efficient and designed for optimum thermophilic decomposition.
 It’s also beautifully simple and easy to construct and maintain, and it’s convenient and portable.

 People became so enthusiastic about this system and their home-made units that Jenkins’ toilets got dubbed "Loveable Loos" – not surprising when you consider he’s employing the KISS principle – and he’s now been persuaded to manufacture them for people who don’t want to build their own.